The width of 5-dimensional prismatoids: Introduction

 For the 3 disjoint paths, we argue as follows. $\mappair_F$ is an example of a \emph{regular subdivision} (cf., for example,~\cite{triang-book}).
 That is, we can lift $F$ to a convex surface in~$\real^3$ whose facets project down to the $2$-cells in which $\gauss^-$ divides $F$.
 Adding a point ``at infinity" in the projection direction, we get a $3$-polytope whose graph is the graph of $\mappair_F$ with an extra vertex $u_\infty$ joined to the vertices of the original polygon $F$.
 This graph is $3$-connected, and three disjoint paths from $u$ to $u_\infty$ give what we want. \end{proof}

+Put differently, starting with prismatoids of dimension $5$, Theorem~\ref{thm:dstep-prismatoid} cannot produce polytopes violating the Hirsch Conjecture by more than 33\%.
 It would be interesting, however, to know whether there are arbitrarily large $5$-prismatoids with excess bounded away from zero.
 Put differently, whether constructions similar to those of Section~\ref{sec:LargeWidth} can be done but with the number of vertices growing linearly with respect to the width, rather than quadratically.
 We believe this to be the case.